-High-Density At-Risk Weighting (KSA 72-5151)
+High-density At-risk Weighting (KSA 72-5151)

 Generally, the high-density at-risk weighting applies to school districts with populations of at-risk students exceeding 35.0 percent of the district's enrollment.
 The weighting is calculated differently for districts with at-risk populations of at least 50.0 percent and for those with at-risk populations of at least 35.0 percent but less than 50.0 percent.
 The weighting may also be calculated at the school building level.
+The high-density at-risk weighting is scheduled to expire at the end of FY 2024 (June 30, 2024).